Gunashli oilfield: 1986 fire

-In Soviet times, on 12 July 1986 a fire broke out on an exploration platform in the Gunashli oilfield.
+In Soviet times, on 12 July 1986, a fire broke out on an exploration platform in the Gunashli oilfield.
 Three oil workers and two rescuers died.
 While the incident was blamed on an engineer, widespread rumors claimed that faulty and outdated equipment caused the fire.
 After this incident, a minor protest against government neglect took place in front of the Government House.
 Protestors were arrested and described as hooligans by the Soviet press.

 2015 fire

 On 4 December 2015, a deadly fire broke out in the northern part of platform No. 10 at the western section of the oilfield.
 The fire started, according to SOCAR, when a high-pressure underwater gas pipeline was damaged in a heavy storm.
 As a result of the fire, the platform, which had been in service since 1984, partially collapsed.

 At the time of the accident, 63 workers were on the platform.
-According to the Ministry of Emergency Situations of Azerbaijan, seven workers are confirmed to have been killed, 23 are missing, 33 were rescued; and nine were hospitalized.
+According to the Ministry of Emergency Situations of Azerbaijan, seven workers were confirmed dead, 23 were missing, 33 were rescued; nine workers were hospitalized.